d-raiff/Reflex/README.md

 ## ⚙️ Configuration Options

-When using `class A(AliasedClass, ...)`, you can pass configuration flags:
+When using `class A(Reflexsive, ...)`, you can pass configuration flags:

 | Option                  | Type  | Default | Description                                 |
 |-------------------------|-------|---------|---------------------------------------------|